observablehq/framework/docs/javascript/files.md

 ### Static analysis

 The `FileAttachment` function can _only_ be passed a static string literal; constructing a dynamic path such as `FileAttachment("my" + "file.csv")` is invalid syntax.
 Static analysis is used to invoke [data loaders](../loaders) at build time, and ensures that only referenced files are included in the generated output during build.
-This also allows to include a content hash in the file name for cache breaking during deploy.
+This also allows a content hash in the file name for cache breaking during deploy.

 If you have multiple files, you can enumerate them explicitly like so: